Dajia Mazu Pilgrimage

 The Dajia Mazu Pilgrimage is an annual celebration of the Taoist sea goddess Mazu held in Taiwan.
 During the festival, a statue of Mazu is placed in a litter and carried by foot on a round-trip journey from Jenn Lann Temple in Dajia, Taichung to Fengtian Temple in Xingang, Chiayi, stopping at many more temples along the way.
-The festival lasts for nine days and attracts large crowds of pilgrims, who travel alongside the litter.
+The festival lasts for nine days and attracts large crowds of pilgrims.
+Every year during the event, the Departments of Environmental Protection from the local counties send many volunteers and cleaners to remove the litter alongside the route.

 History

 Meizhou pilgrimages

 The pilgrimage began during the reign of Yongzheng Emperor near the temple's founding in 1730 when Lin Yongxing (林永興) migrated from Meizhou Island to Dajia.
 Lin brought a copy of Mazu from the goddess' original temple, Chaotian Pavilion, and worshipped her at an altar in his home.
 According to Chinese folk religion, copies of a deity must periodically revisit their predecessor to pay respects and "recharge" their spiritual energy, in a ritual known as jinxiang (進香).
 For this reason, every twelve years, Lin and other worshippers would travel on boat from Da'an Harbor to Meizhou to pay respects.
 This pilgrimage used a statue known as sanma (三媽).

-However, in 1895, Taiwan fell under Japanese rule, and the government closed Da'an Harbor to outside trade, which barred Jenn Lann Temple from traveling to Meizhou.
+In 1895, Taiwan fell under Japanese rule, and the government closed Da'an Harbor to outside trade, which barred Jenn Lann Temple from traveling to Meizhou.
 The last of these pilgrimages was held in 1899.